uyennhiquang/arithmetic-game/README.md

 # Arithmetic game

-A simple math game where you try and answer correctly as many arithmetic questions as you can within a time constraint.
+A simple math game where you try and answer correctly as many arithmetic questions as you can under a time constraint.

 https://uyennhiquang.github.io/arithmetic-game/